joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/podcasts/100000010855591/olivia-rodrigo-is-falling-hard.html

 **Kalshi Fines and Suspends 3 Political Candidates for Betting on Their Races**\
-`The prediction market said the candidates violated new rules as it faces growing scrutiny from lawmakers and regulators over how political betting is policed.`\
+`The prediction market said the candidates violated new rules.
+The platform and its competitors face growing scrutiny from lawmakers and regulators over how political betting is policed.`\
 https://www.nytimes.com/2026/04/22/us/kalshi-suspends-politicians-trading-elections.html

 **Man Who Stole Kristi Noem’s Purse Gets 3 Years in Prison**\